One can come up with hundreds of excuses for infidelity in marriage, but the person having an affair always has the choice to do or not to do.

 You can’t blame the victim

 Aside from the obvious fallacies in this belief system, I believe this is another attempt to blame the victim when infidelity occurs.
 Furthermore, such ideas are neither realistic nor do they foster the forging of deeper bonds between a two people.
-Any relationship worth having and worth keeping does not have a foundation that is built solely upon physical beauty.
+Any relationship worth having and worth keeping does not have a foundation that is built solely upon physical attributes.

 Frankly, I find it outrageous when a victim is blamed for an affair.
 This argument contains the same kind of quasi-logic as saying that a criminal is not accountable for robbing a bank because the bank had money in it.
 This type of argument would never hold up in a court of law.